Australian-Text-Analytics-Platform/semantic-tagger/README.md

 # Semantic-Tagger (English)

-<b>Abstract:</b> with the Semantic Tagger, you can use the [Python Multilingual Ucrel Semantic Analysis System (PyMUSAS)](https://ucrel.github.io/pymusas/) to tag your text data so that you can extract token level semantic tags from the tagged text.
+<b>Abstract:</b> with the Semantic Tagger, you can use [Python Multilingual Ucrel Semantic Analysis System (PyMUSAS)](https://ucrel.github.io/pymusas/) to tag your text so you can extract token level semantic tags from the tagged text.
 PyMUSAS, is a rule based token and Multi Word Expression (MWE) semantic tagger.
-The tagger can support any semantic tagset, however the currently released tagset is for the [UCREL Semantic Analysis System (USAS)](https://ucrel.lancs.ac.uk/usas/) sematic tags.
+The tagger can support any semantic tagset, however the currently released tagset is for the [UCREL Semantic Analysis System (USAS)](https://ucrel.lancs.ac.uk/usas/) semantic tags.

 In addition to the USAS tags, you will also see the lemmas and Part-ofSpeech (POS) tags in the text.
 For English, the tagger also identifies and tags Multi Word Expressions (MWE), i.e., expressions formed by two or more words that behave like a unit such as 'South Australia'.